 Record The Accident In The Workplace Accident Book

 Every workplace in the UK is legally required to keep a works accident book or a logbook on site.
 This is generally kept in the HR (Human Resources) office or in the supervisor’s or manager’s office.
 Report your accident to your manager/supervisor and also write down a detailed report in the works accident book.
 Get a signed copy of the report for yourself.
 This helps to create a paper trail of the accident so your employer cannot deny it at a later date.

 If you have witnesses that can corroborate that you slipped on water at work ask them if they can provide a witness statement.
 This should serve as strong evidence should you wish to pursue a compensation claim.

 Keep Records Of Everything Related To The Accident

 This includes your immediate and delayed symptoms, diagnostic tests, doctor’s diagnosis, prescribed medications and medical treatments.
-Also keep a record of all medical related expenses, including the cost of traveling to the hospital and back for ongoing treatment.
+Also keep a record of all medical-related expenses, including the cost of travelling to the hospital and back for ongoing treatment.
 To be clear, keep a record of all expenses or losses as a result of the accident.

 Contact A Personal Injury Solicitor

 As soon as you feel well enough, make an appointment to speak with a personal injury solicitor.
 Personal injury solicitors are experts in this area of the law and will tell you upfront whether or not you have a valid, winnable claim.
 You will get a free consultation appointment, during which the personal injury solicitor will advise you on the best way to proceed with your work injury compensation claim.
 They will also help to fund your claim by giving you the option to sign a No Win No Fee agreement.
 A No Win No Fee agreement works to your advantage because it ensures that you get expert legal representation without having to pay any upfront legal fees.
 You only pay after the case has been settled and only if your claim is successful and you’ve been awarded compensation.